gitwalter/ai-dev-agent/docs/technical/PHILOSOPHY_TECHNICAL_IMPLEMENTATION.md

-# 🔧 **Philosophy Technical Implementation**
+# 🔧 **Rule System Technical Implementation**

-**Purpose**: Complete technical documentation of how our philosophical principles are implemented in Cursor IDE and how they will scale to our agent systems.
+**Purpose**: Complete technical documentation of how our development rules are implemented in Cursor IDE and how they will scale to our agent systems.

 **Status**: Active implementation with measurable results
 **Date**: 2025-01-02